About the Scholarships

 Around the same time, my close friend Dan Wise passed away.
 Dan lived an international life, serving in the Peace Corps in Senegal, working in Germany, traveling extensively throughout Europe, and pursuing his passion for all things French.
 I was looking for a way to commemorate him, and also to provide the study abroad opportunity to those who might not be as fortunate as I was.

-Voila!
-The Dan Wise and Duttenhaver Scholarships were born.
-Since their establishment in 2004, these scholarships have given over 380 students the opportunity to fulfill their dreams of studying abroad.
-And that gives me more joy than anything money could buy."
+Since the first scholarships were awarded in 2004, over 500 students have been given the opportunity to fulfill their dreams of studying abroad.
+And that gives me more joy than anything money could buy.

 Linda L. Duttenhaver

 Duttenhaver Scholars, Paul Duttenhaver Extenion Scholarship,

 The Paul Duttenhaver Extension Scholarship Fund was established by Linda Duttenhaver in September 2014.

 The Paul Duttenhaver Extension Scholarship Fund commemorates Paul Wayne Duttenhaver, a man who had a passion for international experiences.
 Paul believed that traveling and living abroad led to a richer more interesting life, and was vital to building a better understanding of other cultures and people.
 This fund was established by Linda Duttenhaver, his wife of 30 years, to allow others to share Paul’s passion.